dar-shan-73/k8/README.md

     5) Be sure that this Pod spec also sets its labels to match this label selector if you want it to be counted properly in the future.
     6) A list of pod label keys to select which pods to calculate spreading over.
 ```

+### Pod Priority

+Pods can have priority.
+Priority indicates the importance of a Pod relative to other Pods.
+If a Pod cannot be scheduled, the scheduler tries to preempt (evict) lower priority Pods to make scheduling of the pending Pod possible.